notreux/slash-command-discord.js/README.md

 post(client Client): With this method you create or update the commands created.

-getPostedCommands(): returns an array with all the commands created and usable for the user.
+getPostedCommands(client Client, snowflake guildId [Optional]): returns an array with all the commands created and usable for the user.

 removeCommand(client Client, snowflake id, snowflake guildId [Optional]): deletes a command already created using its id, it can be obtained with the getPostedCommands method.